SModelS/smodels/docs/manual/source/Tools.rst

                         name of input SLHA file

-In some more detail:
+*In some more detail*:

-* *-f*: path to the input file
-* *-xS*: if this flag is set, the check for a cross section block will not be performed
-* *-lsp*: if this flag is set, the check for a neutral LSP will not be performed
+  -xS, --xsec           if this flag is set, the check for a cross section block will not be performed -lsp, --lsp           if this flag is set, the check for a neutral LSP will not be performed -longlived, --longlived
-* *-longlived*: if this flag is set, check for non-prompt visible decays or stable charged particles will not be performed
+                        if this flag is set, check for non-prompt visible decays or stable charged particles will not be performed
+  -m DISPLACEMENT, --displacement DISPLACEMENT
-* *-m* (float): use this to set the value of c*tau (in meters) where a decay is no longer considered prompt
+                        (float) use this to set the value of c*tau (in meters) where a decay is no longer considered prompt -s SIGMACUT, --sigmacut SIGMACUT
-* *-s* (float): use this to set the value of sigmacut, that is used as a cutoff for relevant non-promt decays or long lived charged particle production
+                        (float) use this to set the value of sigmacut, that is used as a cutoff for relevant non-promt decays or long lived charged particle production
-* *-illegal*: if this flag is set, the check for illegal (kinematically forbidden) decays will be performed
-* *-dB*: if this flag is set, the check for missing decay blocks will not be performed
+  -illegal, --illegal   if this flag is set, the check for illegal (kinematically forbidden) decays will be performed -dB, --decayBlocks    if this flag is set, the check for missing decay blocks will not be performed -f FILENAME, --filename FILENAME
+                        path to the input file

 A typical
 usage example is: ::